-The article "In Pursuit of Wildness: Chasing Curves on the Pacific Coast Highway" by Robert Griego was published on the "RoadRUNNER Travel & Touring" magazine website on 7/30/2018.
+The article "In Pursuit of Wildness: Chasing Curves on the Pacific Coast Highway" by Robert Griego was originally published on the "RoadRUNNER Touring & Travel" magazine website on 7/30/2018.

 I wanted to be first in line to travel this coastal road but I decided to wait, knowing that there would be thousands of tourist wanting to do the same thing.

 Tonight, I am camping at my favorite National Park Service area, Pinnacles National Park.
 I absolutely love Highway 198 past Coalinga, then north on Highway 25 that winds through valleys and opens up with vast grasslands where content cows and horses graze.
 In the morning, I’ll ride past Hollister, San Juan Bautista State Historic Park, and then onto Monterey and Carmel.
 It will be exciting to again travel south on Highway 1 towards Big Sur, San Simeon, Cambria, and Morro Bay.
 Summer is in full force in the central San Joaquin Valley where we are on track to break the record of consecutive days over 100 degrees, so I’m looking forward to the cool ocean breeze.

 I pack, then re-pack, my motorcycle until things are perfect.
 I travel light, life is simpler that way — sleeping bag, Therm-a-Rest, ground cover, hammock, headlamp, solar light, Pocket Rocket stove, portable shovel, first aid kit, one cooking pan, Dinty Moore stew, sardines, several Gatorades, and my trusty transistor radio.
 I once listened to Vin Scully announce an entire Dodgers baseball game at my camp without another person around for miles.